-Regardless of the concentration units setting, the scaling and offset is always entered in μ g/m3.
+Regardless of the concentration units setting, the scaling and offset is always entered in $\mu g/m^3$.
 To adjust the analog output settings, press the green bordered value box and a list of the settings available will be displayed.
-Tap the one you wish to use and it will be applied.
+Tap the one you wish to use, and it will be applied.

-3.5.13 Serial Port
+3.5.14 Serial Port

-This is where your serial communication settings are configured.
-You can set the baud rate and the type of flow control you wish to use.
-Press the green bordered value box and a list of the settings available will be displayed.
-Tap the one you wish to use and it will be applied.
+This is where the serial communication settings are configured.
+Select the required baud rate for RS-232 and RS-485 communications by pressing the green bordered value box.
+A list of the settings available will be displayed.
+Tap the one that is needed, and it will be applied.